V07 · Stream 04 · Channel 1

 1. Does the Texas opt-in rate rise after the Delaware (i)(1) doctrine is tested?

 If federal courts adopt the Strine reading and narrow the Delaware (i)(1) route, Delaware-incorporated firms may have an incentive to redomicile to Texas to access the § 21.373 mechanism.
-If federal courts adopt the Balotti reading, the Delaware (i)(1) route is foreclosed and the Texas opt-in becomes the only widely-available proper-subject framework.
+If federal courts adopt the Balotti reading, that specific Delaware precatory-proposal exclusion theory would be weakened or foreclosed and the Texas statutory opt-in would become a more distinctive state-law mechanism for nationally-listed Texas corporations that affirmatively elect coverage.
 Either outcome may accelerate Texas opt-in adoption, but through different causal mechanisms.

 2. Does the disjunctive $1M-or-3% threshold operate differently in practice than expected?

 The disjunctive structure is institutionally permissive for institutional holders ($1M is easy at any large-cap firm) and restrictive for small individual holders.
 Whether the threshold actually deters proposals at the submission stage or only at the (i)(1) exclusion stage is an empirical question the adoption-tracker work will help resolve.
-Per the CRS Report's 98%-precatory-proposals empirical anchor, even a modestly-deterrent threshold can be operationally consequential.
+Per CRS-cited estimates that precatory proposals constitute roughly 98% of proposals submitted in a typical proxy season (labeled in CRS as an estimate from secondary sources, not a CRS empirical finding), even a modestly-deterrent threshold can be operationally consequential.

 3. Does the Texas Business Court interpret § 21.373 narrowly or broadly?

 The Business Court's first decisions interpreting § 21.373 will shape the operational reach of the statute.
 A narrow interpretation (e.g., requiring the proponent to satisfy both the threshold and the solicitation requirements, with no exceptions) makes the statute more deterrent.
 A broad interpretation (e.g., recognizing categories of proposals not subject to the threshold) makes the statute more permissive.
-The first Business Court decisions on § 21.373 will be among the most-cited corporate-governance jurisprudence of the next decade.
+Any first Texas Business Court decision interpreting § 21.373 would likely be closely watched because it would address the practical interaction between Texas statutory private ordering, shareholder-proposal access, and Rule 14a-8 practice.

 4. Do other states follow Texas's lead?

 If the Texas opt-in mechanism is successful as a federal-state-interface instrument under (i)(1), other states with comparable corporate-law statutory architectures may enact parallel mechanisms.
 Nevada (AB 239) did not include a comparable provision in its 2025 cycle but could in a subsequent legislative session.
-The competitive-federalism question for the state corporate-law market is whether § 21.373 becomes the first move in a multi-state opt-in race.
+The competitive-federalism question for the state corporate-law market is whether § 21.373 becomes the first move in future state-law experimentation around shareholder-proposal access.

 Primary sources